 6. Avoid Idling

 With today’s vehicles, it’s no longer necessary to “warm up the car” for 15 minutes.
 Likewise, if you are going to be sitting in a drive-through, turn it off.
 It won’t only save you some gas bucks, it will help the environment too.
-You can also help your car’s performance and gas usage with fuel additives.
+Learning how to take advantage of fuel additives can save you some serious money.
 In some cases, such as when your vehicle has a diesel engine, these can also help the environment.

 7. Carpool